TsLu1s/Atlantic/README.md

 This project aims at providing the following application capabilities:

-* General applicability on tabular datasets: The developed preprocessing procedures are applicable on any data table associated with Supervised Machine Learning scopes regardless of the properties or specifications of the Dataset features.
+* General applicability on tabular datasets: The developed preprocessing procedures are applicable on multiple domains associated with Supervised Machine Learning, regardless of the properties or specifications of the data.

-* Automated treatment of tabular data associated with predictive analysis: It implements a global and carefully validated tested data treatment based on the characteristics of each Dataset input columns, assuming its identification with the associated target column.
+* Automated treatment of tabular data associated with predictive analysis: It implements a global and carefully validated data processing based on the characteristics of the data input columns.

-* Robustness and improvement of predictive results: The implementation of the `atlantic` automated data preprocessing pipeline aims at improving predictive performance directly associated with the processing methods implemented based on the Dataset properties.
+* Robustness and improvement of predictive results: The implementation of the `atlantic` automated data preprocessing pipeline aims at improving predictive performance directly associated with the processing methods implemented based on the data properties.

 #### Main Development Tools <a name = "pre1"></a>